input-output-hk/marconi/doc/read-the-docs-site/architecture/marconi-core-building-blocks.rst

   Any concrete indexer type will work as long as it implements the ``IsIndex`` typeclass.
 - The indexer is put in an ``MVar`` to allow access to it from other threads.
   We'll come back to it later.
-- We provide a preprocessor, which can be seen as a functon that transforms the input send by the coordinator into events.
+- We provide a preprocessor, which can be seen as a function that transforms the input send by the coordinator into events.
 - ``hoistError`` ensures that we know how to translate the base monad of the indexer into ``ExceptT IndexerError IO`` which is the base monad of a worker.

 Once we have a list of workers, we can use it to create a coordinator using the ``mkCoordinator`` function.